Want to create a stylish WordPress image gallery using Gutenberg? You’re at the right place.

-- Define the filter alignment
+- Define the filter alignment.

 Extra Options in the Image Gallery Block

-Including all the above-mentioned essential image gallery options, with TP Media Listing Block you get some additional options to get more control over your gallery’s display.
+Including all the above-mentioned essential image gallery options, with TP Media Listing Block, you get some additional options to get more control over your gallery’s display.

-Here you get option to:
+Here you get an option to: